 We recommend to read this case study from PNC on FIDO authentication on the FIDO Alliance website.

-As a FIDO Alliance Board Level member, U.S. Bank has access to the latest passkey adoption trends and is expected to introduce passwordless authentication soon.
+As a FIDO Alliance Board Level member, U.S. Bank has access to the latest passkey adoption trends and can influence the development of passkeys.

-As a FIDO Alliance Board Level member, Wells Fargo is expected to offer passkeys for secure banking soon.
+As a FIDO Alliance Board Level member, Wells Fargo is one of the largest US banks to fully support passkeys for secure banking.

-As a Sponsor Level FIDO Alliance member, Capital One is leading the way in passkeys banking adoption.
+As a Sponsor Level FIDO Alliance member, Capital One is one of the largest US banks to fully support passkeys banking.

 Yes, Armstrong Bank supports passkeys to offer a passwordless login to their customers.